 You will be able to present this data in a neat bar graph.

-When working with multiple choices or single choice questions make sure to choose the right one and formulate both question and answers appropriately.
+When working with multiple-choice or single-choice questions, make sure to choose the appropriate question type and formulate both questions and answers appropriately.

 Which of the following fruit do you like? #Apples () #Bananas () #Cherries ()

-is a typical multiple choice question, as you can like several of those - in contrary "Which of the following fruit do you prefer?" is a single choice question.
+The above is a typical multiple-choice question, as you can like several items on the list.
+On the other hand, "Which one of the following fruits do you most prefer?" is a single choice question.

-Both fruit examples have been formulated to make clear that it is only about the fruit listed as answers.
-If your question would be "Which is you favorite fruit?" you should either have a really exhaustive list of fruit or - more likely, use LimeSurvey's setting to add an "other" field.
-More generally, answer options in most cases need to be complete, mutually exclusive and definite.
+Both fruit examples have been formulated to make clear that your concern is with only the fruit listed.
+If you were to ask, "Which is your favorite fruit?", you should either have a really exhaustive list of fruit or, more likely, use LimeSurvey's setting to add an "other" field.
+Generally, answer options in most cases need to be complete, mutually exclusive and definite.

-If you have multiple or single choice questions with a lot of options for answers, you need to be aware that this might introduce another bias, as participants are likely to pay more attention to the very first options than to those in the middle.
-LimeSurvey offers a nice option to randomize the order of questions and to some extend diminish this problem.
+If you have multiple- or single-choice questions with a lot of options to choose from, you need to be aware that this might introduce another bias, as participants are likely to focus their attention on the very first options and not those in the middle.
+LimeSurvey offers a great option to randomize the order of questions and, to some extent, eliminate this problem.

 - The questions are clear and precise, collectively allowing for detailed, unambiguous and meaningful answers.